The Quantum Migration Becomes the Trust Rollover

 AI makes the post-quantum transition more urgent because AI is expanding the number of things that need to be signed, authenticated, traced, and later reconstructed.

 Synthetic media governance depends on provenance systems.
 C2PA Content Credentials bind provenance assertions to digital assets with cryptographic hashes and signatures.
 The C2PA explainer is careful about the limit: provenance does not prove that a media claim is true, but it can make origin and modification history tamper-evident.
-The same explainer says C2PA plans future support for ML-DSA signatures once stable support is broadly available in common cryptographic libraries.
+The current explainer says C2PA plans future support for ML-DSA signatures once stable support is broadly available in common cryptographic libraries.

 That small detail is a larger signal.
 The provenance layer for AI media is already thinking about post-quantum signatures because provenance is only as durable as the trust model beneath it.
 A signed history of a generated image, newsroom video, human-rights recording, or AI-edited document has to survive not only reposting and metadata stripping, but also the retirement of the signature algorithms that made the history verifiable.